-Examiners come from all industry sectors across the state of Tennessee.
-They will tell you they applied for the board because they were looking for an unparalleled professional challenge that would expand their knowledge base, enhance their personal effectiveness, and sharpen their competitive edge.
-In addition, they like the idea that they play a key role in making Tennessee a better place to live and work.
+Examiners come from all industry sectors across the state of Tennessee and the Southeast.
+They will tell you they applied for the board because they were looking for an unparalleled professional challenge that would expand their knowledge base, enhance their personal effectiveness, connect them with like-minded professionals, and sharpen their competitive edge.
+In addition, they like the idea that they play a key role in making Tennessee and the Southeast a better place to live and work.

 All examiners take part in annual training to learn how to assess the companies that apply to the TNCPE award program.
-They learn how to use the Baldrige Excellence Framework (which includes the Criteria for Performance Excellence), score applicant organizations, conduct the examination process, and prepare value-added feedback.
+They learn how to use the Baldrige Excellence Framework (which includes the Criteria for Performance Excellence), analyze and evaluate applicant organizations, conduct the examination process, and prepare value-added feedback.
 Other benefits include:

-- A chance to contribute to your state’s economic well-being,
+- A chance to contribute to your state’s and region’s economic well-being

 - A “resume booster”

-- A complimentary ticket to the annual Excellence in Tennessee Awards Banquet,
+- A complimentary ticket to the annual Excellence Celebration

 Businesses and organizations also benefit when they have a TNCPE examiner on staff.
 Examiner training empowers employees to apply the Criteria at their own jobs, improving processes and results along the way.
 In addition, employers enjoy:

-For a deep dive into the examiner experience, please read through the 2017 Examiner General Information packet.
-This information will be updated for the 2018 Board, but this year's packet offers insight for prospective examiners, including details about the examiner timeline, our expectations, our code of ethics, and procedures.
+For a deep dive into the examiner experience, please read through the Examiner General Information.
+This will offer insight for prospective examiners, including details about the examiner timeline, our expectations, our code of ethics, and procedures.

 Examiner Training Fees